rjsalvadorr/guitar-exercises/text.md

-# Get Good at Guitar Inversions
+# Get Good at Guitar Chords

 _Exercises for improving fluency on guitar_

 &nbsp;

----

 ## Preface